top of page

 Airport collection from Bergerac, Limoges or Bordeaux, and also collection from Angoulême railway station or Périgueux, available upon request.

-.Just a short walk from the Château des Sénéchaux in the village of Bourdeilles, our guests will discover boutique shops, a local grocery store, a post office, several restaurants, tennis courts, Sunday market, hairdresser's, public pizza oven, children's' play park, football pitch, canoe rental, picnic tables, rock-climbing, horse riding , geocaching, weekly music night, and even a tattoo artist.
+.Just a short walk from the Château des Sénéchaux in the village of Bourdeilles, our guests will discover boutique shops, a local bakery, a post office, several superb restaurants, tennis courts, Sunday market, hairdresser's, public pizza oven, children's' play park, football pitch, canoe rental, picnic tables, rock-climbing, horse riding , geocaching, weekly music night, and even a tattoo artist.

 Brantôme, just 10 minutes away, has a plethora of restaurants to suit all tastes, many interesting shops offering diverse products made by local artisans from glassblowing to electric bike hire to foie gras, an impressive abbey with magnificent monastic caves and water source, art galleries, boating, supermarkets, jousting in summer, banks, a post office, a bustling Friday market, canoes and craft workshops.